Second Chance (game show): Broadcast history

 Second Chance debuted on March 7, 1977, at noon ET/11:00 AM CT/MT/PT, replacing a short-lived variety series starring Don Ho (which had itself replaced Peck's Hot Seat on October 25, 1976).
-Almost immediately the series faced problems as the Noon timeslot on the networks was long subject to preemptions for local newscasts and other programming.
-The CBS soap opera The Young and the Restless, which was starting to become a ratings success in its fourth season, also proved troublesome for Second Chance in the timeslot (NBC, which aired Name That Tune and Shoot for the Stars at Noon during the first three months of Second Chance's run, was also struggling).
+Almost immediately, the series faced problems, as the noon timeslot on the network was subject to preemptions for local newscasts and other programming.
+The CBS soap opera The Young and the Restless, which was starting to become a ratings success in its fourth season, also proved troublesome for Second Chance in the timeslot (NBC, which aired Name That Tune and Shoot for the Stars at noon during the first three months of Second Chance's run, was also struggling).

-Unable to compete with the hit soap on CBS, Second Chance came to an end after nineteen weeks and aired its final episode on July 15, 1977.
+Unable to compete with the soap on CBS, Second Chance came to an end after nineteen weeks, and aired its final episode on July 15, 1977.
 The Goodson-Todman game show The Better Sex replaced it the following Monday; that show was placed on hiatus after almost six months in January 1978 in order to allow both General Hospital and One Life to Live to expand to an hour (The Better Sex would ultimately be canceled outright later that year).